 - U.S. computer hardware, software, and cloud computing purchases made directly from select providers

-American Express wins when it comes to offering 2x points on everyday spend, making the Blue Business Plus the single best card for non-bonused spend, in my opinion.
+American Express wins when it comes to offering 2x points on everyday spending, making the Blue Business Plus the single best card for non-bonused spending, in my opinion.
 The catch is that you’re limited to earning 2x points on the first $50,000 spent each calendar year.
 For some businesses that’s not a big deal at all, while for others it’s a huge deal.

-Then when it comes to the “premium” cards, I’d say the Chase card has the slight edge over the Amex card, based on offering 3x points in all bonus categories, rather than 4X in a select two categories.
+Then when it comes to the “premium” cards, I’d say the Chase card has the slight edge over the Amex card, based on offering 3x points in all bonus categories, rather than 4x points in two categories.

 What it boils down to

-Amex has the advantage of offering a better return on the first $50,000 of spend per calendar year in non-bonused categories and the cards are going to be easier to get approved for.
+Amex has the advantage of offering a better return on the first $50,000 of spending per calendar year in non-bonused categories and the cards are going to be easier to get approved for.

 Which card duo is better?